yulita231/customer-churn-analysis/README.md

-# Customer Churn Analysis (Telecom)
+# Customer Churn Analysis - Telecom Company

 ## 📌 Project Overview

-Customer churn is a critical problem in the telecommunications industry, as acquiring new customers is significantly more expensive than retaining existing ones.
-This project focuses on analyzing customer-level data from a telecom company to understand patterns and factors that contribute to customer churn.
+Customer churn is a major challenge in the telecommunication industry, where retaining existing customers is more cost-effective than acquiring new ones.

-The goal of this analysis is to gain insights that can help the company design better customer retention strategies.

----
+This project aims to analyze customer behavior and identify key factors that contribute to customer churn using exploratory data analysis (EDA).

 ## 🎯 Business Problem

-The company wants to:
+The company wants to understand:

-* Understand **why customers leave (churn)** or switch to another provider
+- What factors are associated with customer churn?
-* Identify **which customers are more likely to churn**
+- Which customers are more likely to churn?
-* Support decision-making for **customer retention strategies**, such as targeted promotions, discounts, or service improvements

----
+- What actionable insights can help reduce churn?

-## 📊 Dataset Information
+## 📊 Dataset

-* **Source**: Kaggle – Telecom Customer Churn Dataset
+- Source: Kaggle – Telecom Customer Churn Dataset
-* **Rows**: 3,333 customers
+- Total records: 3,333 customers
-* **Columns**: 11 features
-* **Target Variable**: `churn`

-The dataset contains customer-level information related to:

-* Call usage
-* Customer service interactions
-* Subscription plans (e.g., data plan)
-* Churn status

----
+- Target variable: `Churn` (1 = churn, 0 = not churn)

-## 🔍 Initial Data Understanding
+## 🔍 Analysis Approach

-Key findings from early exploration:

-* No missing values were found in the dataset
-* Most customers contacted customer service **1–2 times**, but a few contacted up to **9 times**
-* Only **27% of customers** subscribed to a data plan, indicating that the dataset reflects an older telecom usage pattern
-* The overall churn rate is **14.49%**, which means approximately 1 in 7 customers churned
+The analysis focuses on:
+- Data understanding & cleaning
+- Exploratory Data Analysis (EDA)
+- Customer behavior analysis related to churn
+- Business-driven insights and recommendations

+Key variables explored:
+- Customer Service Calls
+- Data Plan subscription
+- Monthly Charges
+- Overage Fees

+## 💡 Key Insights
+- Customers who contacted customer service more frequently showed a significantly higher churn rate.
+- Customers without a data plan had nearly double the churn rate compared to those with a data plan.
+- Financial factors such as monthly charges showed weak linear correlation with churn.
+- Service-related factors (customer service calls) were more influential than cost-related factors.

+## 🧠 Business Interpretation
+The results suggest that churn is more strongly driven by customer dissatisfaction with service rather than pricing.
+Customers are willing to pay higher fees as long as the service quality meets expectations.

+## 📈 Business Recommendations
+- Improve customer service quality and reduce unresolved issues.
+- Identify customers with frequent customer service calls as high-risk churn segments.
+- Encourage data plan adoption to increase customer retention.
+- Proactively engage high-risk customers before they decide to leave.

+## 🛠 Tools & Technologies
+- Python
+- Pandas, NumPy
+- Matplotlib, Seaborn
+- Jupyter Notebook

 ---